Akhigbe-E/lit-todo/README.md

 # lit-todo
-A todo application built with LitElement using localstorage for storage
+A todo application built with LitElement.